JorgeCastilloPrz/FABProgressCircle/README.md

 * `app:arcWidth="@dimen/arcStrokeWidth"`: Stroke width for the progress circle.
 * `app:finalIcon="@drawable/ic_done"`: By default, this library uses the typical `ic_done` icon at the end of the animation.
 Normally i would rather not to change it, but feel free to do it if you need to.
+* `app:circleSize="normal"` or `app:circleSize="mini"`: Normally you will not use this attribute, as the default size for the circle is the normal one.
+But if you are working with a mini sized FAB, you will need to use it.
+* `app:roundedStroke="true"`: Use this one to have a rounded stroke on both progress circle heads.
+You will not really notice the difference for the default
+`arcStrokeWidth`, but you will if you are using a higher width to get some cool effects.

 Of course, anyone of the custom attrs can be used with resource references (`@dimen`, `@color`, `@integer` ...) or just literal values.
 Dont forget to add the namespace declaration to your xml file.
 You can change the namespace name from `app` to anything you want.